YoganandaNaidu/valigator/README.md

  * **validation**
 And vanitization filters are known as simply 'validations'.
 A validation can either pass or fail.
 If it fails, it emits one error message.
  * **label**
 Human-readable label of the field which the programmer can set.
 If not set, labels default to upper-cased words of the field variable-name.
-For example, field `userName` by default will be labelled `User Name` (rad, isn't it!), but can be renamed by programmer to `Login ID`.
+For example, field `loginId` by default will be labelled `Login Id` (rad, isn't it!), but can be renamed by programmer to `Registered Login ID`.
 Variable-names of following patterns are automatically detected: *snake_case*, *camelCase*, *PascalCase* and *train-case*.
 Some default label examples:
   * `token` becomes `Token`
   * `project_title` becomes `Project Title`
   * `book-1` becomes `Book 1`